vchavali/svadhyayam.github.io/tattvacintamani.md

 ## Translation

-First—you must concede that in at least some cases, such as observations stemming from yogic intuition or our mental connection to universals, we find instances of mental states detecting their own evidentiality.
+First, you must concede that in at least some cases, such as observations stemming from yogic intuition or our mental connection to universals, we find instances of mental states detecting their own evidentiality.
 Or else, you must qualify your assertion with the phrase "not caused by yogic intuition, etc."

 ## Notes

 ## Translation

-No, because some people don't accept that these things exist.
+No—because some people don't accept that these things exist.

 ## Notes